davisma20/my-cloud-cml/README.md

 1. Re-run `terraform apply` to provision the infrastructure.
 2. Resume troubleshooting the original cloud-init boot issues, focusing on potential NACL restrictions or IAM permission problems identified previously using `run_validation.py`.

+## Versioned Infrastructure Layout

+This repository now uses a versioned folder structure for CML infrastructure code and assets:

+- `cml.2.7.0/`: Contains all Terraform, Packer, scripts, documentation, and supporting files for the CML 2.7.0 release.
+This folder is a complete, working snapshot for that version.
+- `cml.2.8.1/`: (In progress) Use this folder to begin building and testing the next CML release.
+Start by copying only what you need from `cml.2.7.0/` and adapt for 2.8.1 changes.
+This approach supports clean, iterative upgrades and easy rollbacks.

+**Best Practice:** Always add new version folders for major upgrades.
+Never overwrite or delete previous version folders—this preserves traceability and enables parallel development or hotfixes if needed.

 ## Custom AMI Building with Packer

 This repository includes support for building custom CML AMIs using Packer.
 The Packer templates and scripts are located in the `packer` directory and provide the following benefits: